Oracle Tutorial

 Section 2.
 Conditional control

-• IF statements – introduce you various IF statement to either execute or skip a sequence of statements based on a condition.
+• IF statements – introduce you to various IF statement to either execute or skip a sequence of statements based on a condition.

 • CASE statements – learn how to choose one sequence of statements out of many possible sequences to execute.